hermanolvik/Foodie/README.md

 measurement units, and number of portions to receive a custom recipe.
 The application utilizes the OpenAI API for text and image generation.

-This Python script utilizes the OpenAI API to generate recipes based on user-provided ingredients and dietary restrictions.
+App.py also has a python script that utilizes the OpenAI API to generate recipes based on user-provided ingredients and dietary restrictions.
 Users can input a list of ingredients and any dietary restrictions, and the script will generate a recipe incorporating those ingredients while considering the specified restrictions.